 When I was thinking about what stories from Décorography I wanted the whole world to know about, I kept coming back to Bonnie’s makeover.
 I’ll be honest when she first posted her living room, I didn’t love her orange sectional.
 But she had recently recovered it and wanted to make it work.
 And we did—you won’t believe how well an orange sectional can “fit in” with the right color scheme.
 (I am also totally in love with it now.)

-When I first talked to Bonnie about her living room in the Décorography forums, she said she was looking for a more modern look.
+When I first talked to Bonnie about her living room in the Décorography community, she said she was looking for a more modern look.
 The first thing I pointed out was her almost monochromatic color palette.
 She had focal walls and a pretty loud color on the sectional, but really all the colors were just different shades of the same thing, so nothing stood out.
 I recommended trying a complementary palette with blue that would let the focal wall in the dining room and the orange sectional be the focal points.

 What I love most about Bonnie’s makeover is how simple the changes were, but they made an incredible impact—one that is now trickling into all the other rooms in Bonnie’s home.